joelibaceta/mp-sdk-ruby/examples/basic-integration/receive_payment/README.md

-### Receive Payment
+# Receive Payment

-Create a MercadoPago account
-Install the mercadopago gem
+Create a MercadoPago account Install the mercadopago Gem

 Require the mercadopago Gem